Passengers' fury as BA jet makes two emergency landings

 Abdulaziz al Dabaan, a businessman from Riyadh, told the BBC the landing of the first aborted flight had been "terrifying".

 "It kind of hit the runway," he said.
 "A lot of people were worried because of the announcement and because they could see the plane was ejecting fuel.
-It landed heavily on the back carriage and then smacked down on the front carriage."'Gesture of goodwill'
+It landed heavily on the back carriage and then smacked down on the front carriage."

 After the second flight had turned back, he added: "I was really scared and I lost my faith in BA so I decided to cancel my flight and went home.